Islamic Revolutionary Guard Corps: Controversy

 From its origin as an ideologically driven militia, the IRGC has taken an ever more assertive role in virtually every aspect of Iranian society.
 Its part in suppressing dissent has led many analysts to describe the events surrounding the 12 June 2009 presidential election as a military coup, and the IRGC as an authoritarian military security government for which its Shiite clerical system is no more than a facade.

-Since its establishment, IRGC has been involved in many economic and military activities among which some raised controversies.
+Since its establishment, IRGC has been involved in many economic and military activities, of which some raised controversies.
 The organization has been accused of smuggling (including importing illegal alcoholic beverages, cigarettes and satellite dishes, into Iran via jetties not supervised by the Government), training and supplying Hezbollah and Hamas fighters, and of being involved in the Iraq War.

 In December 2009, evidence uncovered during an investigation by the Guardian newspaper and Guardian Films linked the IRGC to the kidnappings of 5 Britons from a government ministry building in Baghdad in 2007.
 Three of the hostages, Jason Creswell, Jason Swindlehurst and Alec Maclachlan, were killed.
 Alan Mcmenemy's body was never found but Peter Moore was released on 30 December 2009.
 The investigation uncovered evidence that Moore, 37, a computer expert from Lincoln was targeted because he was installing a system for the Iraqi Government that would show how a vast amount of international aid was diverted to Iran's militia groups in Iraq.